A Comprehensive List of Halal Food and Haram Food.

 or pure and artificial vanilla extract

-Any vegetables and fruit prepared with alcohol, animal shortening, bacon, gelatin, lard or some margarines which contain monoglycerides or diglycerides from an animal source
+Any vegetables and fruit prepared with alcohol, animal shortening, bacon, gelatin, lard, or some margarine which contain monoglycerides or diglycerides from an animal source

-Cheese, yogourt, ice cream, frozen tofu desserts made with animal rennet, gelatin, lipase, pepsin, pure or artificial vanilla extract or whey
+Cheese, yogurt, ice cream, frozen tofu desserts made with animal rennet, gelatin, lipase, pepsin, pure or artificial vanilla extract, or whey

-- Any meat and meat alternative dish prepared with alcohol, pork products or animal shortening
+• Any meat and meat alternative dish prepared with alcohol, pork products, dog, or animal shortening

-- Main dish entrées: any combination foods prepared with Haram foods and ingredients
+• Main dish entrées: any combination of foods prepared with Haram foods and ingredients

 Conclusion: